Chic Plus Size Minimalist Looks

 A monochromatic outfit isn't necessarily minimalist.
 Head-to-toe primary colors or jewel tones really pack a visual punch.
 Bold colors bring a lot to the party, so they're not minimalist.
 The same goes for prints.

-Minimalism means neutrals and colors that could be worn as a neutral (like Asparagus).
-Black, Gray, Navy, and Brown are staples of minimalism.
+Minimalism means neutrals and colors that could be worn as a neutral Like a subdued shade of green).
+Black, White, Gray, Navy, and Brown are staples of minimalism.
 Incorporate other colors with a scarf or sleeveless shell under a jacket.
 Minimalist looks don't have to be monochromatic.
 Mixing two neutrals is still minimalist.

 Minimalism means that it's time to bring out the real stuff.
 Or at least the stuff that looks real.
 Delicate chains, small hoop earrings, or pearls help to make a minimalist outfit look intentional.
 Fabulous fakes are perfectly fine here.
 (Confession time: I own two pearl necklaces and I can never tell which one was my grandmother's and which is fake.)